I-395 Baywalk Pedestrian & Bikeway Bridge

 Overview

-The most difficult barrier to finishing a complete Downtown Baywalk occurs at the I-395 MacArthur Causeway, forcing pedestrians and cyclists to circumnavigate the site along an unsafe section of Biscayne Blvd.
-The Miami DDA and the City of Miami’s Office of Capital Improvements (with lease agreements from FDOT) are advancing the design and construction of an over-the-water pedestrian bridge that will finally connect the Perez Art Museum of Miami and Maurice A. Ferre Park to the former Herald Plaza, currently owned by Resorts World/Genting.
+The most difficult barrier to finishing a complete Miami Baywalk occurs at the I-395 MacArthur Causeway, forcing pedestrians and cyclists to circumnavigate the site along an unsafe section of Biscayne Blvd.
+The Miami DDA and the City of Miami’s Office of Capital Improvements (with lease agreements from FDOT) are advancing the design and construction of an over-the-water pedestrian bridge that will finally connect the Perez Art Museum Miami (PAMM) and Maurice A. Ferre Park to the former Herald Plaza, currently owned by Resorts World/Genting.
 The over-the-water pedestrian bridge would be routed underneath the MacArthur Causeway and provide an iconic destination and connection North-South along the Baywalk and East-West to the existing civic institutions and the eventual Underdeck/Reverend Graham Greenway.
+Lastly, the bridge might offer free outdoor programming from the nearby cultural institutions; rotating art from the PAMM, live performances via the Adrienne Arsht; and marine and coral exhibits from the Frost Science Museum.

 Master Plan Goals